Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 \subsection{Time-delay prediction theorems}

 As remarked above, deterministic predictability can be used for predicting future values of a given observable, rather than for a faithful reconstruction of the original dynamics.
-On the other hand, deterministic predictability holds whenever the conclusion of the Takens delay embedding theorem is satisfied, i.e.~whenever the delay coordinate map $\phi$ is injective on $X$ (with $S$ given as $S = \phi \circ T \circ \phi^{-1}$).
+On the other hand, deterministic predictability holds whenever the conclusion of the Takens delay embedding theorem is satisfied, i.e.~whenever the delay coordinate map $\phi$ is injective on $X$ (with the prediction map given as $S = \phi \circ T \circ \phi^{-1}$).
 In the language of the theory of dynamical systems, deterministic predictability means that $\phi$ is a semi-conjugation between the original system $(X,T)$ and its factor $(\phi(X), S)$, while injectivity of $S$ means that the two systems are isomorphic (conjugate).
-Obviously, in many cases an observable $h$ can be deterministically predictable, while $\phi$ is not injective (for example, this holds trivially when $h$ is constant or $T$ is the identity).
+Obviously, in many cases an observable $h$ can be deterministically predictable, while $\phi$ is not injective.
 Therefore, it is natural to expect that typical deterministic predictability may hold under weaker assumptions than the ones required for Takens-type delay embedding theorems.
 Indeed, a result of this kind (called a time-delay embedding theorem for non-injective smooth dynamics) was proved by Takens \cite{T02} in 2002.
-More precisely, he showed that if $X$ is a compact $C^1$-manifold and $k > 2 \dim X$, then for a typical pair of a $C^1$-map $T\colon X \to X$ and a $C^1$-observable $h\colon X \to \R$, the $k$-delay coordinate map $\phi$ determines the $(k-1)$-th iterate of $T$, i.e.~there exists a (Lipschitz) map $\pi\colon \phi(X) \to X$ such that
+More precisely, he showed that if $X$ is a compact $C^1$-manifold and $k > 2 \dim X$, then for a typical (generic in the Baire sense) pair of a $C^1$-map $T\colon X \to X$ and a $C^1$-observable $h\colon X \to \R$, the $k$-delay coordinate map $\phi$ determines the $(k-1)$-th iterate of $T$, i.e.~there exists a (Lipschitz) map $\pi\colon \phi(X) \to X$ such that

 This conclusion is clearly weaker than the injectivity of $\phi$ in the classical time-delay embedding results (in fact, without assuming the injectivity of $T$, the injectivity of $\phi$ does not hold even in generic sense, see \cite[Section~2]{T02}).
 On the other hand, the result implies typical deterministic predictability, as one can define the prediction map $S$ in terms of $\pi$ as